cal-itp/benefits/docs/deployment/troubleshooting.md

 ### Logs

-Logs can be found a couple of places:

 #### Azure App Service Logs

 [Open the `Logs` for the environment you are interested in.](https://docs.google.com/document/d/11EPDIROBvg7cRtU2V42c6VBxcW_o8HhcyORALNtL_XY/edit#heading=h.6pxjhslhxwvj) The following tables are likely of interest: